Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Classification/Linear Regression.md

 **TODO**: Other models like logistic regression model.

+## Assumption of Linear Regression

+The following assumptions are made for the input and output of a linear regression:

+* **Linearity**: the input and output correlat linearly
+* **Independence:** the outcome of one sample does not affect the outcome of a different sample
+* **Normality:** Errors should be normally distributed (large deviations from the mean should be more unlikely)
+* **Equality of Variance:** Error distribution should be the same for all input values

 ## Cost Function

 To find a fitting function $h_\theta$, we want to minimise $\frac{1}{2m}\sum^m_{i=0}(h_\theta(x_i)-y_i)^2$ (halve of the average of the summed error squared).
 More formally, this is named a cost function: